Overheated Topological Hall Effect: Abstract

 \section{Abstract}

-Topological Hall effect (THE) originates from the real-space Berry phase that an electron gains when its spin follows the spatially varying non-trivial magnetization textures, such as skyrmions.
-Such topologically protected magnetization textures can provide great potential for information storage and processing, which spurs a new wave of THE research.
-Since directly imaging the skyrmions or detecting the magnetic diffraction of skyrmion lattice are more challenging than conducting Hall measurements, THE has been widely used to attest the presence of skyrmions.
-However, as the key feature of THE, the bump/dip in Hall signal is not a sufficient proof of THE [Phys.
-Rev. B. \textbf{98},180408(2018) and Phys.
-Rev. B. \textbf{98}, 214440(2018)].
+The topological Hall effect (THE) originates from the real-space Berry phase that an electron gains when its spin follows the spatially varying non-trivial magnetization textures, such as skyrmions.
+Such topologically protected magnetization textures can provide great potential for information storage and processing.
+Since directly imaging the skyrmions or detecting the magnetic diffraction of skyrmion lattice are significantly more challenging than conducting Hall measurements, THE has been widely used to attest the presence of skyrmions.
+However, the key feature of THE, namely the bump/dip in the Hall signal is not sufficient proof of THE.
 Here, we use empirical numerical modeling to demonstrate all possible THE-like signals that two anomalous Hall effect (AHE) signals with opposite signs can superpose.
-We accentuate that similar Hall signals observed in experiments require scrupulous re-examination to claim the advent of THE and related skyrmions.
-In addition, the origin of two-channel AHE in several representative examples are also been analyzed.
+Besides the reproduction of many published results by the numerical model, we propose an exotic {\lq THE\rq} could, in principle, emerge with finely tuned two-channel AHE.
+The importance of the scrupulous re-examination of the THE observed in experiments cannot be exaggerated.

-The concept of Berry phase has been deeply rooted in the modern condensed matter physics, which reveals the role of momentum-space topology in various observable novel effects.
-The quintessential examples are those notable members in the Hall family, such as quantum Hall effect and anomalous Hall effect (AHE)\cite{ref01}.
-Recently, the topology of the non-trivial spin texture in real space was found to contribute a non-vanishing Berry phase as well, whose effect on the transverse motion of electrons was dubbed as topological Hall effect (THE)\cite{ref02}.
-To date, the widely-accepted criterion of the presence of THE is the additional bumps/dips along with the AHE.
-However, this would be no longer sufficient when there exist multiple conduction channels with opposite AHE signs \cite{PRB1,PhysRevB.98.214440}.
-In this letter, numerical modeling was utilized to extend and generalize the results of reference [3-4] and simulate all possible situations of two superposed AHE signals with a comprehensive summary of the previously published results.
-We underline that THE-like Hall signals should be taken more seriously when claiming the existence of THE and related skyrmions.
+The concept of Berry phase has been deeply rooted in modern condensed matter physics, which reveals the role of momentum-space topology in various observable novel effects \cite{Haldane2017, Kosterlitz2017}.
+The quintessential examples are those notable members in the Hall family, such as the quantum Hall effect and anomalous Hall effect (AHE) \cite{Xiao2010, Nagaosa2010}.
+Recently, the topology of the non-trivial spin texture in real space would contribute to a non-vanishing Berry phase as well, whose effect on the transverse motion of electrons was dubbed as topological Hall effect (THE) \cite{Bruno2004}.
+The widely-used criterion of the presence of THE is the additional bumps/dips along with the AHE.
+However, it has been demonstrated in many papers, say Refs. \cite{Kan2018, Gerber2018, Wu2020}, that the above criterion is no longer sufficient when there exist multiple conduction channels with opposite AHE signs.
+Although a large number of publications have discussed this issue to date, there are still far too many papers reporting THEs without considering the possible artifacts.